Teenlife

 Valerie Gregory, the Associate Dean of Admission at the University of Virginia, agreed vigorously: “We want to get to know the applicant,” she asserted.
 “Your essays do that.”

 It’s not just Yale and UVA.
-In a Story To College survey of admissions officers from a wide range of New York state private colleges, said that they look for three things in application essays: unique perspective, strong writing, and an authentic voice.
+Admissions officers from a wide range of New York state private colleges, said that they look for three things in application essays: unique perspective, strong writing, and an authentic voice.

 Let’s look at these three aspects of a successful admissions essay more closely: